Sanskriti Sangsad

-Sanskriti Sangsad was a cultural organization of Dhaka University.
+Sanskriti Sangsad was a cultural organization of Dhaka University, Bangladesh.
 It was renamed to Dhaka Vishwavidyalay Sangskriti Sangsad during its lifetime.

 History

 Sanskriti Sangsad was established in 1951 as left-wing secular cultural organization inspired by the Bolshevik revolution in Russia.
 It was founded by Anwarul Azim, Hasan Hafizur Rahman, Khan Sarwar Murshid, Munier Choudhury, and Obaidullah Khan.
 Khan Sarwar Murshid was the founding President and the founding General Secretary Mustafa Nurul Islam.
 On 4 September 1951, the organization presented its debut play, an adaption of Jabanbandi by Bijon Bhattacharya.
 This was the first play in Dhaka University to have female students perform in it.